 This data prove that permanent fat loss is possible.
 And the longer you keep your weight off, the easier it becomes to maintain your weight loss.
 The question is why some people could keep their fat off permanently while many failed?

 The NWCR data showed some factors related to long-term maintenance of weight loss.
-One important factor that I would like to highlight is the maintenance of behavior changes.
+One important factor that we would like to highlight is the maintenance of behavior changes.
 NWCR participants who regain weight reported significant decreases in their physical activity and dietary restraint.
 They failed to change their lifestyle into a healthy one.

 Thus, you can lose fat permanently, but you need to follow certain principles to achieve that.
 Here are the 3 principles you should follow if you want to burn the fat and keep it off forever.